imkaywu/imkaywu.github.io/_posts/2017-05-31-camera-class.md

   - Computer Vision
   - Computer Graphics
 ---
-Camera is the starting point of perceiving the world, and it's probably the single most component in the computer vision library.
+Camera is the starting point of perceiving the world, and it is one of the most components in the computer vision/graphics library.
+This post discusses the implementation of a pinhole camera model WITHOUT lens distortion.
+Please refer to [camera part 3]({{site.url}}{{site.baseurl}}/blog/2017/09/camera-distortion/) for camera with lens distortion.

 The camera class should have the following methods:
 - constructor